Edewaard is known as programmer for the Atari 5200 game

 Games is proud to introduce a solution to the ColecoVision's 32-kilobyte ROM

-This piece of hardware designed by Bryan Edewaard,
+This piece of hardware is designed by Bryan Edewaard,

 which fits into a regular ColecoVision cartridge shell, implements